 Taking the necessary precautions during the pre-hiring process—like evaluating workers’ ability to perform job functions—can result in less workers’ compensation claims.

-Advanced Urgent Care & Occupational Medicine has locations in Brighton, Northglenn and Fort Lupton, Colorado that are equipped to handle both injury care and pre-employment examinations.
-And with our new mobile application, you may not even need to leave the job site to receive care from a medical professional via smartphone or tablet.
+Advanced Urgent Care & Occupational Medicine has locations across Colorado that are equipped to handle both injury care and pre-employment examinations.